Application period for EPNS Fellowship 2022 is now open!

 - will have their photograph and details of their fellowship added to the EPNS website, included in EPNS communications and all EPNS social media platforms

-- will be sent the funds for their Fellowship to a nominated bank account.
+- when the visit has been confirmed, will be sent the funds for their Fellowship to a nominated bank account.

 - will be asked to submit a questionnaire after their fellowship has been completed, signed by the hosting supervisor